pencer-io/pencer-io.github.io/_posts/2020-04-21-ctf-htb-beep.md

 No obvious way forward with this, so save for possible brute force later and look for another path.

-Machine also has Elastix installed, which is prone to LFI exploit:
+Going back to at Elastix, i find it's prone to LFI exploit:

 ```text
 root@kali:~/htb/beep# searchsploit elastix